 However, regardless of which type of sling you use, there are questions about the use of ANY sling after shoulder dislocation.
 Although a high prevalence of structural injury can be seen after a shoulder dislocation this often only usually affects the passive structures of the glenoid labrum, the joint capsule and its ligaments (ref).

 These passive structures only help to stabilise the shoulder joint towards the end of ranges, and therefore as long as the individual avoids these ranges for a few weeks they are unlikely to suffer any recurrence of joint instability.
 Also if a recent dislocated shoulder is NOT immobilised in a sling they are more likely to maintain not only the strength and control of the muscles of the shoulder, but more importantly they will maintain the central nervous systems cortical representation of the shoulder, as well as its proprioceptive ability, which can only be a good thing to help with the joints ongoing stability in the future.

 Could it be that immobilising a shoulder after a dislocation may make it more vulnerable to further episodes of instability not less?
 It has now been recommended by the British Orthopaedic Association and the British Elbow and Shoulder Society not to immobilise a dislocated shoulder for more than 1 week (ref).

-So in summary the use of arm slings after shoulder dislocation and rotator cuff surgery has some common misconceptions and can cause some misfortune in producing some negative physical and psychological effects that may be detrimental to long term outcomes.
-However, although I do often see arm slings being used way too much, for way too long, I also see them helping some patients if used for the right reason and used judiciously and sensibly.
+So in summary the use of arm slings after shoulder dislocation and rotator cuff surgery have some misconceptions and can cause some misfortune.
+However, although I do see arm slings being used way too much, for way too long, I also see them helping some patients if used judiciously and sensibly.